Head Back to School with NCCOR during National Childhood Obesity Awareness Month

 Elementary, middle, and high school teachers, visit the NCCOR website when you need to:

 - Plan a class or program to encourage physical activity.
 Children need 60 minutes of moderate to vigorous activity a day.
 Have confidence that your programs are meeting this recommendation with NCCOR’s Youth Compendium of Physical Activities.
 This resource lists 196 common youth activities and the estimated energy cost associated with each.
-We also offer sample class plans and specific guidance for classroom and physical education
+We also offer sample class plans and specific guidance for classroom and physical education teachers.

 - Teach the components of a healthy diet and food system.
 NCCOR offers infographics based on the Healthy Eating Index.
 The first shows the elements of a healthy diet and is appropriate for all age groups.
 Older students can deepen their analytical skills by learning about the importance of a healthy food supply.

 Graduate students in public health, nutrition, or kinesiology, NCCOR has the tools and resources you need to: